adrianjaybarcenilla/fuzzy-logic-automatic-transmission/README.md

 ## Disclaimer and Special Thanks:

-Big thanks to LucianoBAF of Github for the base repository.
+Big thanks to LucianoBAF of Github for the base knowledge.

 This program is created and based on LucianoBAF's Fuzzy Automatic Transmission program.

 The source code was made to be integrated with the racing simulation game Assetto Corsa - this feature has been removed in this repository.